Alumni and their Perspectives

 Amanda addressed the issue by regularly attending technology-focused conferences where she developed and leveraged partnerships with credible technology industry experts who provided consistent, accurate and therefore very valuable technology trends and best practices.
 Holden also invested heavily in other discipline-specific professional development, signing up for courses annually, focusing primarily on developing skills in management-related disciplines – human resources,

 The expectation of leadership, “begins the day you walk into the office,” says Holden.
 It disregards your gender, title or even experience.
 It is demanding, unrelenting and may be the greatest challenge most people encounter in the workplace.
 Forbes.com defines leadership as a process of social influence, which maximizes the efforts of others, towards the achievement of a goal.
-While the definition is clear,
+While the definition is clear, it’s

 The Bay Street veteran believes that leadership begins with humility – with the